gupta-akshay/portfolio-v2/README.md

 Because one framework is never enough:

+- Next.js 15 (Making SEO great again!)
 - React 19 (Because 18 was so last year)
-- Next.js 15 (Making SEO great again!)
 - TypeScript (JavaScript with a safety helmet)
 - Sass (CSS with superpowers)
 - Bootstrap 5 (For when you need to look good fast)
 - FontAwesome (Icons that speak louder than words)
 - Web Audio API (Making waves, literally!)
+- TanStack Form (Form handling with superpowers)
+- React Hot Toast (Notifications that look good enough to eat)
+- Typed.js (Making text come alive)
+- Devicon (Tech icons for the win)
+- Microsoft Clarity & Google Analytics (Keeping track of who's watching)
+- ESLint & Prettier (Because clean code is happy code)
+- Critters (Critical CSS extraction)
+- Next Bundle Analyzer (Keeping our bundles in check)

 ### 🌟 Special Ingredients